Search ×

 Napoleon's tomb, Paris, France.

-Guillaume I Coustou (French, 1677-1746): Statue of Mars, portal of the north facade of the Hôtel National des Invalides.
-This building is classified as a historical monument of France.
-It is indexed in the Mérimée database, a database of architectural heritage maintained by the French Ministry of Culture, under the reference PA00088714.
+Guillaume I Coustou (French, 1677–1746): Statue of Mars, portal of the north façade of the Hôtel National des Invalides.
+This building is listed as a historical monument of France.
+It is indexed in the Base Mérimée, a database of architectural heritage maintained by the French Ministry of Culture, under the reference PA00088714.

 Tomb of Marshal Lyautey in the Saint Gregory (northwestern) chapel of Les Invalides, Paris, France.

-Vauban Monument, Sainte-Thérèse Chapel of the Dôme des Invalides, Hôtel national des Invalides, 7th arrondissement, Paris, France.
+Monument to Vauban, Chapel of Saint Thérèse of the Dome of Les Invalides, Hôtel national des Invalides, 7th arrondissement, Paris, France.

 Nave of Saint-Louis-des-Invalides Cathedral, Paris, France.

-The Dome at the Musée de l'Armée in Les Invalides, Paris.
+Dome at the Musée de l'Armée at Les Invalides, Paris.

 Les Invalides